-The underwriters will be entitled to a cash underwriting discount of \$0.20 per Unit, or \$4,000,000 in the aggregate (or \$4,600,000 in the aggregate if the underwriters' over-allotment option is exercised in full), payable upon the closing of the Proposed Public Offering.
-In addition, the underwriters will be entitled to a deferred fee of \$0.35 per Unit, or \$7,000,000 in the aggregate (or \$8,050,000 in the aggregate if the underwriters' over-allotment option is exercised in full).
+The underwriters are entitled to a deferred fee of \$0.35 per Unit, or \$8,050,000 in the aggregate.
 The deferred fee will become payable to the underwriters from the amounts held in the Trust Account solely in the event that the Company completes a Business Combination, subject to the terms of the underwriting agreement.

-NOTE 7-STOCKHOLDERS' EQUITY
+NOTE 7.
+STOCKHOLDERS' EQUITY

-Preferred Stock-The Company is authorized to issue 1,000,000 shares of preferred stock with a parvalue of \$0.0001 per share with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-At September 1, 2020, there were no shares of preferred stock issued or outstanding.
+Preferred Stock-The Company is authorized to issue 1,000,000 shares of preferred stock with a par value of \$0.0001 per share with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
+At December 31, 2020, there were no shares of preferred stock issued or outstanding.

-Class A Common Stock-The Company is authorized to issue 100,000,000 shares of Class A commonstock with a par value of \$0.0001 per share.
+Class A Common Stock-The Company is authorized to issue 100,000,000 shares of Class A common stock with a par value of \$0.0001 per share.
 Holders of Class A common stock are entitled to one vote for each share.
-At September 1, 2020, there were no shares of Class A common stock issued or outstanding.
+At December 31, 2020, there were 1,100,888 shares of Class A common stock issued and outstanding, excluding 21,899,112 shares of Class A common stock subject to possible redemption.

 Class B Common Stock-The Company is authorized to issue 10,000,000 shares of Class B common stock with a par value of \$0.0001 per share.
 Holders of Class B common stock are entitled to one vote for each share.
-At September 1, 2020, there were 5,750,000 shares of Class B common stock issued and outstanding, of which an aggregate of up to 750,000 shares of Class B common stock are subject to forfeiture to the extent that the underwriters' overallotment option is not exercised in full or in part so that the number of Founder Shares will equal 20% of the Company's issued and outstanding common stock after the Proposed Public Offering.
+At December 31, 2020, there were 5,750,000 shares of Class B common stock issued and outstanding.

-Holders of Class A common stock and holders of Class B common stock will vote together as a single class on all matters submitted to a vote of our shareholders except as otherwise required by law.
+Holders of Class A common stock and holders of Class B common stock will vote together as a single class on all matters submitted to a vote of the Company's shareholders except as otherwise required by law.